 Thaw the frozen puff pastry sheet according to the package directions.
 Make sure to not leave it out for too long, or else it will become sticky and difficult to roll.

 Preheat your oven to 400 F.

-Cut the puff pastry into 6 equal-sized rectangles using a pizza cutter (it works best, by a knife is also fine!)
+Cut the puff pastry into 6 equal-sized rectangles using a pizza cutter (it works best, but a knife is also fine).

 Place the rectangles on a parchment-lined baking sheet.
 Make sure there is a little space between them.

-Poke holes in the center of each rectangle using a fork (about four times).
+Poke holes in the center of each rectangle using a fork (about 4 times).

 Brush the center of each rectangle with the melted butter.

 Sprinkle equal amounts of the sugar over the melted butter.

 Place about 4 to 5 thin slices of apple over the center of each puff pastry rectangle.
 Whisk the egg with the tablespoon of water.
 Brush the edges of each pastry square with the egg wash.